Which Antioxidant-Rich Fruits and Vegetables Should You Be Eating?

 Oranges, along with mangos, peaches, and watermelon, are rich in beta-cryptoxanthin, an antioxidant and one of a pair of compounds that lowered the risk of arthritis by an impressive 20 to 40 percent in a UK study of 25,000 people.
-While you’re eating your oranges, make sure you know all the great ways to use the peels.

 These broccoli cousins have plenty of bitter sulforaphane as well as compounds called isothiocyanates, which detoxify cancer-causing substances in the body before they can do their dirty work.
 In one Dutch study, guys who ate Brussels sprouts daily for three weeks had 28 percent less genetic damage (gene damage is a root cause of cancer) than those who didn’t eat sprouts.
-You won’t believe the way Brussels sprouts are grown.

 Broccoli is full of cancer-fighting antioxidants.
 A 2018 study in Molecular Nutrition & Food Research found men who ate 5 servings or more per week of cruciferous veggies like broccoli were half as likely to develop bladder cancers over a 10-year period as men who rarely ate them.
 Here are some more foods that are even healthier than you realized.